-Dipesh Shah, OBE, FRSA, age 67, is a Director and Chairman of the Investment Committee of the 2020 European Fund for Energy, Climate Change and Infrastructure and also of the EU Marguerite Fund.
+Dipesh Shah, OBE, FRSA, age 68, is the Chairman of Highways England and a Director and Chairman of the Investment Committee of the 2020 European Fund for Energy, Climate Change and Infrastructure and also of the EU Marguerite Fund.
 He is a Trustee of the British Youth Opera and a Governor of Merchant Taylors' School.